phoenix0706/DSA-Notes/Recursion/sum_of_digits_in_given_number.md

 ```

-Time Complexity: O(N) — The function makes N recursive calls to reach the base case, so the time complexity is proportional to the number of recursive calls
+Time Complexity O(log n) – This is because each recursive call processes a number with fewer digits than the previous call, leading to logarithmic time complexity in terms of the number of digits.

-Space Complexity : O(N) — The call stack grows with each recursive call, using N stack frames, so the space complexity is proportional to the depth of recursion.
+Space Complexity O(log n) – This space is required for the recursion stack, which grows with the number of digits in the number.

 ---